wp-plugins/qqworld-auto-save-images/readme.txt

 Automatically keep the all remote picture to the local media libary when you publishing posts, and automatically set featured image.

+And more powerful functional is waiting for you.
+What exactly is it?
+Hehe...

+<h3>Notice:</h3>

 This plugin has a little problem that is all the image url must be full url, it means must include "http(s)://" and not Dynamic link, for example:

 <ul>